viboes/std-make/doc/proposal/customization/customization_points.md

 The design is based on:

 * Associate the customization points to a concept.
-* Split the customized and the customization point following in some way the Method Pattern.
+* Separate the customized and the customization point following in some way the Method Pattern.
 * Make use of traits as customization points.
-* Include the customized points inside an explicit scope (a prefix) associated to the concept.
+* Include the customized points inside an scope (a prefix) associated to the concept (In order to have an explicit scope this will need a language feature extension that is not described in this paper).

+The subject of this paper was presented the first time in **code:dive** conference in November 2016 ([Presentation-Slides]/[Presentation-Video]).

 # Motivation